cs3216/cs3216.github.io/coursework/facebook/index.md

 client can display the data appropriately for the page.
 For example, in a normal (non-AJAX) blog, when you post a comment, the server will regenerate and send the entire blog page back to your browser with your new comment included (hence the page reload.)
-In contrast, posting to your Timeline on Facebook (which *is* sent via AJAX), there is no page reload and yet your post appears on the page.
+In contrast, when posting to your Timeline on Facebook (which *is* sent via AJAX), there is no page reload and yet your post appears on the page.
 In this instance, after processing, Facebook's servers only send the modified part of the page